Robert Jones (Michigan politician): Political career

-Personal
+Personal life

 Robert Jones married Callie Baskerville.
 Together, they had six children and one grandchild.
 Jones lived in Kalamazoo and was an active member of Mt.
 Zion Baptist Church.
 He was a member of Alpha Phi Alpha fraternity; a lifetime member of the NAACP; a member of the Prince Hall Grand Lodge Local 10; a member of United Core of Mayors; a member of the National Brownfield Association; a member of the National League of Cities; a member of the United States Conference of Mayors; and immediate past chair of the Michigan Legislative Black Caucus.
 In 2003, Jones received the National Association for the Advancement of Colored People (NAACP) Humanitarian Award.

 Twenty months following a diagnosis of esophageal cancer, Jones collapsed and died at his home on W. Michigan Ave. the morning of Sunday, October 17, 2010, after attending an early-morning service at Mt.
 Zion Baptist Church.
-A large, public "home going celebration," with casket present, was held at noon on Thursday, October 28, 2010 in Western Michigan University's Miller Auditorium.
+A public funeral was held at noon on Thursday, October 28, 2010 in Western Michigan University's Miller Auditorium.
 Several local newspaper, radio, and TV outlets were present to cover the event live on-line.
 The casket was then flown to Jeffersonville, Georgia, his birthplace, for burial.

-Bob is survived by his wife, Callie Baskerville-Jones and their six children, Michelle (Moses) Sauceda in Georgia; Kenneth "Chris" Jones in Georgia; Jahim Baskerville in Massachusetts; Robert B. Jones, Jr. in Georgia; Jahdal Johnson in Kalamazoo; and Hari Johnson in Kalamazoo.
-He is also survived by grandson Joshua Sauceda and sister Lesteen Hill.
-A sister-in-law Marie Baskerville is in Connecticut while cousins Jerry and Gail Rumph and their children Victor, Quiana and Justin also survive.